 Mark has more than 20 years' experience at Board level and, in December 2020, he was appointed Non-executive Director at the global engineering consultancy, Buro Happold.
 He has worked closely with the Executive Chair of the World Economic Forum to shape its agenda and was specifically responsible for the Future of the Digital Economy Initiative.
 He is currently a strategic adviser on its accelerating digital transformation initiative.

 Mark’s Board roles cover business, sport and the charity sectors.
 In addition to his work at WEF, he sits on the Advisory Board of Sutherland, a US-based customer engagement company; he is a Council member of Chatham House, sitting on its finance and digital committees; is Chair of Leap Confronting Conflict, a charity specialising in helping young people understand the causes and consequences of conflict; and Chair of Trustees at Ridley Hall, Cambridge College, offering a range of theological degree and lay ministry courses.
-Mark was a NED at the Future Cities Catapult, a global centre of excellence on city innovation, backed by the UK Government and large corporations, where he chaired its Remuneration Committee.
+His most recent Chair appointment is for Kabunu, an immersive experience company centered on education.
+Mark was also a NED at the Future Cities Catapult, a global centre of excellence on city innovation, backed by the UK Government and large corporations, where he chaired its Remuneration Committee.

 In his former executive career, Mark was Global Managing Director and Global Head of Strategy at Accenture, where his diverse international experience covered; international growth strategies, talent management, digital technology, innovation and new business models.
 Mark also ran Accenture’s global macro-economic and political think-tank, the Accenture Institute for High Performance.